Part Five – America

 After a few days in Seattle and then a trip back home to say goodbye to my family, it was time for Francesco to head back to Italy.

 We knew that things were serious, but nothing had been set in stone after his visit.

 That meant that the next few months would be crucial for us since we would have to decide how we would move forward.

-He boarded the plane back to Italy and I headed back to grandma’s house.
+He boarded the plane back to Italy and I returned to the shuttle bus.

 I would just have to wait patiently for Francesco to make the next move, and believe me, it wasn’t easy.

 (continue reading part 6 here…)

 So many details to share with you and so little free time to write!

 If you want to add your e-mail to the mailing list, you’ll receive a message when new articles are posted to the blog.
 Feel free to do so here!